Those of you who own an Amazon Echo might be surprised to learn how much it can really do. It's loaded with features and hidden settings.

 Add skills to Alexa

-If you don't know what the skill is, trying telling Alexa what you want to do and she might suggest the skill, or ask to enable the skill and Alexa will search and tell you what there is.
+If you don't know what the skill is, trying telling Alexa what you want to do, and she might suggest the skill, or ask to enable the skill.

 Set up a routine